 Are eye infections dangerous?

 Infections can be dangerous if left untreated.
-Bacterial infections in particular can lead to cornea ulcers and can cause permanent loss in vision and even blindness.
+Bacterial infections, in particular, can lead to corneal ulcers and can cause a permanent loss in vision and even blindness.

 Can my child go to school with an eye infection?